 He loves me not at all.”

 This is a copy of the diagram from the notes I made August 19, 2010.
-When I got back to Cross, we began design work.
+When I got back to Cross we began design work.
 It may not seem like rocket science, or all that complicated to duplicate a daisy from nature.
 It’s easy to make “a perfect daisy” with everything in balance and symmetrical.
 To duplicate what actually occurs in nature in a convincing way takes time.
 There is the relationship of the center to the size of the petals, the thickness of the center, the angle of the petals…God has thousands of details to consider with every flower.
-Try duplicating one and you’ll appreciate the magnificence of God’s work.
+Try duplicating one and you’ll appreciate the magnificence of his work.

 Our final production schedule for the French Daisy came out to early August 2011.
 We ran an ad in Down East Magazine and set our shipping date for August 19th – exactly a year to the day from the original idea.
 Developing a new item takes time…months or sometimes years.